If you love bold and complex flavor, this curry is a delicious combination of spices and aromatics, with hints of sweet, savory, and spicy flavors.

 Instructions

-Set Instant Pot to Sauté mode.
-Add neutral oil + sesame oil.
-Sauté garlic, ginger, and shallot until fragrant (about 1–2 minutes).Brown the Brisket
+Set the Instant Pot to Sauté mode.
+Add the neutral oil and sesame oil.
+Add garlic, ginger, and shallot and cook for 1 to 2 minutes until fragrant.

-Add beef brisket and sear on all sides until lightly browned (5–6 minutes).
 Stir in Chu Hou sauce, soy sauce, fish sauce, white pepper, and sugar.
-Toss well to coat.Bloom the Spices
+Mix well to coat the beef.

 I’ll try out this recipe and see how it compares to the Mui Garden’s Flavour, I’ll let you know how it goes with an Update